fbpx Skip to main content

 As one of our key priorities is to encourage our students to become lifelong readers, we work hard as a school to promote reading for pleasure.

-At St. Joseph’s, we are extremely lucky to have Mrs Wylie who is our school librarian.
-Mrs Wylie is knowledgeable about the most recent YA fiction and works hard to keep our library up to date with novels that our students are interested in.
-Mrs Wylie works in partnership with Mrs Mitchell and the English department to feed into our reading intervention programme to ensure that all students are reading a book that is appropriate for their current reading age.
+At St. Joseph’s, we are extremely lucky to have a brilliant library with a plethora of texts for students to borrow and enjoy.
+Mrs Mitchell and the English department, alongside out student librarians help students select enjoyable reads.
+Mrs Mitchell oversees our reading intervention programme to ensure that all students are reading a book that is appropriate for their current reading age.

 Student testimonies: